London Forum (far-right group): Speakers

-Prominent speakers at the group's meetings have included Holocaust deniers Pedro Varela Geiss, Mark Weber and David Irving; National Front activist Richard Edmonds; founder of proscribed terrorist organisation National Action, Alex Davies and Jason Reza-Jorjani from Arktos Media and Ian Millard, a barrister who was barred from practising after expressing his admiration for Adolf Hitler.
+Prominent speakers at the group's meetings have included Holocaust deniers Pedro Varela Geiss, Mark Weber and David Irving; National Front activist Richard Edmonds; founder of proscribed terrorist organisation National Action, Alex Davies and Jason Jorjani from Arktos Media and Ian Millard, a barrister who was barred from practising after expressing his admiration for Adolf Hitler.

 Former parliamentary candidate for the UK Independence Party (UKIP), Jack Sen, spoke at the London Forum in 2015.
 He was previously suspended from UKIP after sending an anti-Semitic tweet to Liverpool Wavertree Labour candidate Luciana Berger and describes himself as a National Socialist, according to The Mirror.
 American segregationist Matthew Heimbach addressed the organisation via video link in 2018 as he had been previously denied entry to the UK by then-Home Secretary Theresa May after making what The Guardian described as "neo-Nazi and antisemitic remarks".

 YouTube personality Colin Robertson (Millennial Woes) gave a film talk on Withnail and I at a group meeting, arguing that the film is a politically incorrect statement against modern cultural degeneracy.
 His analysis was described by James Poulter in Vice UK as a far-right analogue to the Marxist and Hegelian film analyses of Slovenian philosopher Slavoj Žižek.

 At a meeting of the group, Finnish nationalist Kai Murros called for a violent fascist revolution that would involve brigades of masked blackshirts "storming universities and dragging academics out into the streets", according to Vice UK.
 American white nationalist Greg Johnson called the London Forum "the most important organisation in the British nationalist scene after the collapse of the British National Party and the subsequent wave of party fatigue".